a-poor/fun-run/README.md

 _created by Austin Poor_

-A simple way to execute multiple processes simultaneously.
+A simple CLI for executing multiple processes simultaneously.